 Functional allocation of expenses: The costs of providing various programs and other activities have been summarized on a functional basis in the accompanying financial statements.
 Accordingly, costs have been charged to the program and supporting services benefited.
 The majority of expenses are directly identifiable.
-The Foundation allocates certain overhead expenses such as rent based on personnel time.
+The Foundation allocates certain overhead expenses such as rent based on employee cost.

-Use of estimates: The preparation of the financial statements in conformity with generally accepted accounting principles in the United States of America (U.S. GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reported period.
-Actual results could differ from those estimated.
+Use of estimates: The preparation of financial statements in accordance with accounting principles in the United States of America (U.S. GAAP) requires management to make estimates and assumptions that affect the amounts reported in the financial statements and the accompanying notes.
+Actual results could differ from those estimates.